EU AI Act The Role of Authorised Representatives

 They comply with registration obligations, if applicable, and ensure that correct information is provided to the EU database for high-risk AI systems.

-Authorized Representatives serve as a contact person established within the EU for issues related to ensuring compliance with the regulation.
-They may be addressed by competent authorities on all matters concerning compliance and shell act within the framework of the mandate issued by the provider.
+Authorised Representatives serve as a contact person established within the EU for issues related to ensuring compliance with the regulation.
+They may be addressed by competent authorities on all matters concerning compliance and the Shell Act within the framework of the mandate issued by the provider.

 If an AR believes or has reasons to believe that the provider is not fulfilling its obligations under the regulation, they have the authority to terminate the mandate.
 In such cases, they inform the relevant market surveillance authority and, if applicable, the notified body about the termination and the reasons behind it.

 To illustrate, let’s consider a scenario where a company based in the US develops a high-risk AI system intended for the EU market.
 Before making the system available in the EU, the US company must appoint an AR established within the EU.
-This AR will check if the company has appropriate documentation and measures in place that will assure that the system meets all regulatory requirements, verify documentation, and cooperate with authorities if needed.
+This AR will check if the company has appropriate documentation and measures in place to ensure the system meets all regulatory requirements, verify documentation, and cooperate with authorities if needed.

-In summary, ARs serve as essential liaisons between non-EU AI providers and EU regulatory bodies and contribute to a safer and more transparent AI ecosystem within Europe.
+In summary, ARs serve as essential liaisons between non-EU AI providers and EU regulatory bodies, contributing to a safer and more transparent AI ecosystem within Europe.

 The EU AI Act does not explicitly list specific qualifications required for an AR.
 However, given the responsibilities of the role, the AR should ideally have a strong understanding of the EU AI Act, its requirements, and the technical aspects of the AI systems they represent.